 If LYBALVI is administered with lithium or valproate, refer to the lithium or valproate Prescribing Information for a description of the risks for these products.

-Most common adverse reactions observed in clinical trials were:
+Most Common Adverse Reactions observed in clinical trials were:

 Concomitant Medication: